victor-nuzhniy/top_api/README.md

        docker-compose build --no-cache
        docker-compose up

+### Redis

+1. We will use a celery that's in turn uses Redis.
+    To start a Redis server on port 6379, we can run the following command: docker run -p 6379:6379 -d redis:5

+### Celery

+1. To run celery use command in terminal celery -A config worker -l -P solo (-P solo for Windows)
+2. To run beat service use command in terminal celery -A config beat
+3. To upgrade celery settings run celery upgrade settings config/settings.py
+4. To delete task from the queue celery -A config purge

 ### Performing tests

 For testing application there is need to use pytest and it's plugings.